Mellieejj/Haakdraak-webshop-client/README.md

 My goals for this project are building an fullstack app I like to make, using technologies that are new and I learned at Codaisseur.

 - Practise and improve my [git workflow](#git-workflow)
-- Try and use new technologies(sending email response)
+- Try and use new technologies
 - Devlopment use user stories (make user stories too)

 ## Demo